-Outcome 2 We want public transp ort to be clean, welcoming and accessible to al l children What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we expect to achieve in 12 months Comments/progress 2.1 Work with Go North East, so that children and young people can influence the internal design of their fleet to make sure it is more user friendly for children and young people.
+Outcome 2 We want public transp oort to be clean, welcoming and accessible to al l children What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we expect to achieve in 12 months Comments/progress 2.1 Work with Go North East, children and young people to influence the internal design of their fleet to make sure it is more user friendly for children and young people.
 Support Go North East to deliver training to bus drivers to support children and young people on journeys.
-NE1 with NE1 Young Ambassadors and Pupils from Walker School.
-Go North East.
-From May 2019.
-Children and young people agree that public transport is child and young people friendly.
-Taken from the Annual Survey (Cooperation and Leadership badge).
-Go North East will have met with young people, through NE1's Young Ambassadors group and work with Walker School, to visit the largest local depot and get their views on buses now and in the future.
+NE1 Louise Liddle with NE1 Young Ambassadors and Pupils from Walker School.
+Go North East From May 2019 Children and young people agree that public transport is child and young people friendly.
+Taken from the Annual Survey (Cooperation and Leadership badge) Go North East will have met with young people, through NE1's Young Ambassadors group and work with Walker School, to visit the largest local depot and get their views on buses now and in the future.
 The views of children and young people will have influenced bus journeys and the internal design of buses in the future.
-2.2 Work with Nexus to share the views of children and young people from the Discovery and Action Planning phases to influence their experience of using public transport including barriers to access including e.g. cost.
-NEXUS.
-Northumbria Police.
-From May 2019.
-Children and young people tell us they think that public transport is clean, affordable and welcoming.
+2.2 Work with Nexus to share the views of children and young people from the Discovery and Action Planning phases to influence their experience of using public transport.
+NEXUS Northumbria Police From May 2019 Children and young people tell us they think that public transport is clean and welcoming.
 Taken from the Annual Survey (Cooperation and Leadership badge) Nexus will have their cleaning contractors working shifts on Metros to support cleaning requirements throughout the day.
 NEXUS will have commissioned bespoke artwork to be displayed on transport and around transport hubs.
 Nexus will have reviewed the POP card application process and have an online form.
 Children and young people will have had the opportunity to give their views on the new fleet of metros.
 Outcome 3 We want all children a nd young people feel welco me in the city What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we expect to achieve in 12 months Comments/progress 3.1 Hold more social events - including pop-up events in the parks and outdoor spaces across the city and accessible for everyone.
-NCC Street Games (Duncan O'Farrell).
-NCC (Su Cumming).
-Newcastle Parks Trust.
-Focus on Summer 2019.
-Accessible activity across the year.
-More children are regularly accessing activties.
+StreetGames (Duncan) NCC (Su Cumming) Newcastle Parks Trust Focus on Summer 2019 Accessible activity across the year Gathering feedback from audiences and those thing part re: impact .
+Numbers accessing the activties.
 Events and activity will be programmed to take place in the designated areas.
 Stronger links and partnerships which build on gathered feedback to make it sustainable.
-Sustained activity programmes.
-Duncan, Park Festival first four Friday's of the summer holidays.
-Referral routes for young people to access social events linked to Best Summer Ever potential DfE funded opportunity.
+Sustained actvity programmes.
+Duncan, Park Festival firs four Friday's of the summer holidays.
+Referra routes for young people to access social events linke to Best Summer Ever potential DfE funded opportunity.